JuliaPlanners/PDDLViz.jl/README.md

 ![Example gridworld trajectory animated by PDDLViz.jl](assets/gridworld.gif)

-See  [`test/gridworld/test.jl`](test/gridworld/test.jl) for examples of how to render plans, trajectories and planner solutions, how to animate trajectories, and how to enable interactive controls.
+See the [`test`](test/) folder for examples of how to render plans, trajectories and planner solutions, how to animate trajectories, and how to enable interactive controls.